 ‘Every child deserves a champion: an adult who will never give up on them, who understands the power of connection and insists that they become the best that they can possibly be.’
 Rita Pierson – teacher.

-The learning support department partners with parents, teachers and therapists to ensure that our girls are given the support that they need; enabling them to be happy, contributing members of our school community.
+The learning support department partners with parents, care-givers, teachers and therapists to ensure that our girls are given the support that they need; enabling them to be happy, contributing members of our school community.

 All of these services are provided at no additional cost for our parents.